cIAmAShape/NGPTesting/intro-to-bash/README.md

 | `!`      | Logical NOT                         | `[[ ! condition ]]`                |
 | /`|/|`| Logical OR for | `[[ condition1 /|/| condition2 ]]` |

-These can, of course, be used in tandem with some of the pattern matching techniques we looked at in **String Manipulation**.
-In fact, there are a fe

 Since everything is untyped and treated as a string in bash, there is no "Boolean" variable type.
 Instead, we have the `true` and `false` **commands**, which return either a 0 for `true` (indicating that the command *exited succesfully*) or nonzero numbers for `false` (usually 1, indicating that the success did *not exit succesfully*).
-This can be really confusing
+You can set variables equal to these commands, and they will typically function like a typical

 ### If/Else